vmware-labs/wasm-workers-server/docs/docs/features/dynamic-routes.md

 After defining the route paremeters, the worker receives a special argument called `params`.
 It includes the value of all defined parameters.
 Note that the name of the parameter will be defined by the text between the brackets.

-Check these guides to understand how read parameters in the different supported languages:
+Check these guides to understand how to read parameters in the different supported languages:

 * [Dynamic routes in JavaScript](../tutorials/javascript-workers.md#dynamic-routes)
 * [Dynamic routes in Rust](../tutorials/rust-workers.md#dynamic-routes)